-While it’s focused on Objectivism, the philosophy devised by Ayn Rand, the broader point it makes is of of intellectual independence: that only you’re able to learn and understand something for yourself, and only you can make a decision about it—whether based on facts or ignorance.
+While it’s focused on Objectivism, the philosophy devised by Ayn Rand, the broader point it makes is of of intellectual independence: that only you’re able to learn and understand something for yourself, and only you can make a decision about it—hopefully informed by facts, rather than opinions.

 The most important resource for understanding Objectivism is your own reasoning mind.
 In a certain respect, this point is too obvious to warrant mentioning.
 In another respect, it can’t be emphasized enough.
 So I’ll say a few words about it upfront.

 Objectivism is often misrepresented by those who fear its actual nature.
 One of the most widespread and destructive misrepresentations of the philosophy is the claim that it is a set of dogmas issued by Ayn Rand that you must accept and follow in order to be a “good Objectivist.”
 In other words, this assertion goes, the absolutism of Objectivism is like the dogmatism of religion: doctrinaire, authoritarian, confining.

 But it is not.
 And understanding the difference is essential to understanding Objectivism.

 Objectivism is indeed a philosophy of absolutes.
 It’s a system of black-and-white principles.
 It is also utterly non-dogmatic and profoundly liberating.
 And its reality-based, life-serving nature lies in the integration of these facts.